 If you want to keep the budget low without sacrificing quality, the best value is the Nouhaus Ergo3D Ergonomic Office Chair.
 It’s not an exact match for looks, but it’s got so many features that you see in Herman Miller chairs.

-The WorkPro Quantum 9000 is the best Herman Miller Aeron alternative.
+The WorkPro Quantum 9000 is a great Herman Miller Aeron knock off.

 The SIDIZ T50 is the best Herman Miller Embody alternative and the closest option to that unique chair.